rfg-modding/SyncFaction/README.md

     * sane error formatting/handling
     * restore buttons should update mod list / ui
     * modinfo description should be wrapped and have some offset
-19. port/network checker?
-    * inspect how game uses network for client and host modes
-    * check if traffic can flow as required by either mode
-    * need a server side app for this
-20. support mods working differently for steam/gog, eg with subfolders
+20. ~~support mods working differently for steam/gog, eg with subfolders~~
+21. "restore to modded" - load list of mods back (should be stored separately)

 ## Dark Mode